opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 Follow these steps to search data:

-1. In the search toolbar, enter the boolean query.
-For example, `FlightDelay:true AND FlightDelayMin >= 60` to search the data for flights delayed 60 minutes or longer.
+1. In the search toolbar, enter the Boolean query.
+For example, enter `FlightDelay:true AND FlightDelayMin >= 60` to search the data for flights delayed by 60 minutes or more.
 2. Choose **Update**.
 3. Optional: Choose the arrow (`>`) in a table row to expand the row and view the document table details.